marcglasberg/assorted_layout_widgets/README.md

 | <tt>[SideBySide](#sidebyside)</tt> <i>arranges two widgets horizontally.
 It does things Row and RowSuper can't do</i>.        | <tt>[TimeBuilder](#timebuilder)</tt> <i>lets you implement clocks, countdowns, stopwatches etc, the right way.</i>                                                     |                                                                                                                                                          |                                                                                                                                                                                      |
 | <tt>[NormalizedOverflowBox](#normalizedoverflowbox)</tt> <i>is an OverflowBox that throws no errors and is easier to use</i>. |                                                                                                                                                                        |                                                                                                                                                          |                                                                                                                                                                                      |

-> _Note: The widgets you don't use will be removed by Flutter's tree shaking.
-So feel free to add the library even if you want to use only one of them._
+<sub>Note the widgets you don't use will be removed by Flutter's tree shaking.
+So feel free to add
+this package to your project even if you want to use only a few of its widgets.</sub>

 <br>